sptrakesh/mongo-service/README.md

 #### Aggregation Pipeline
 Basic support for using *aggregation pipeline* features.
 This feature will be expanded as use cases expand over a period of time.
-At present, only simple *match*, *lookup* and *group* combination is implemented.

 The `document` in the payload **must** include a `specification` *array* of documents which correspond to the `match`, `lookup` ...